 B. YEAR: The membership year begins in September and ends in August.

 1. Members have the right to nominate themselves or others for a position on the Governing Board.

 2. Each member has one vote when business is transacted.

 3. All members are encouraged to take a role on the Governing Board at some time.

-4. A Mass will be said in the memory of a deceased member on her birthday following her death.
+4. A Mass will be said in the memory of each woman of the parish on or near her birthday following her death.

 5. A Rosary will be said by the membership for each women of the parish at the ARS meeting following her death.

 1. Dues are $20 per household.

-2. Dues are payable by October 1 to the Finance Chair in the fall of each year.
+2. Dues are payable to the Finance Chair in the fall of each year.

 3. Dues are payable at the time someone joins.